DeepankDixit/MultiPDF-ChatMaster/README.md

-An LLM-based chatbot to assist you with multiple PDFs of your choice Access it here [MultiPDF ChatMaster URL](https://multipdf-chatmaster.streamlit.app/)
+An LLM-based chatbot to assist you with multiple PDFs of your choice.

+Access it here [MultiPDF ChatMaster URL](https://multipdf-chatmaster.streamlit.app/)

 ## App Architecture / Logic